Kentaste Develops Managers Via Amani Institute’s Management Training Program

 “Even to this day, I still use many of the concepts we learnt during the ALMI program.
 Root Cause Analysis is really helpful in my day to day work and it has helped me diagnose challenges in the workplace and devise apt solutions.
 As a leader, I have become much better at communicating with my team by being a better listener and developing empathy for others,” says Pauline.

 Ultimately, the barometer for an employee’s performance is the results in their specified areas of management as well as the confidence management places in them.

 “From my perspective, the confidence of employees we sent to the program has greatly improved.
 This has also helped them become much better communicators in the workplace.
 All of the employees who joined the program have now taken on greater responsibilities which is great both for their personal development and our organizational growth,” says Kentaste CEO, Kyle Denning.

 For organizations, developing in-house talent acts as a huge motivational factor for employees, as they see their importance to the company as well as also boosts their confidence.
 In the long term, this leads to employees developing ownership of their domains that likely leads to long term commitment to the company.

 To date, we continue to partner with Kentaste to develop their inhouse management capacity via the ALMI course: four managers have been trained, and all have gone on to take on larger management roles.
 In the current ALMI cohort, we also have a fifth manager who is undertaking the training.

 Intake for the next cohort of the Amani Leadership and Management for Impact course that begins on April 5th ,2019 is underway.
-Apply now here.ALMI program, social impact, social innovation
+Apply now here.ALMI program, Leadership for Growth, social impact, social innovation